Ferranti Pegasus: Applications

+The Computing Laboratory at Newcastle University (then "King's College, Durham University") was established in 1957, and a Ferranti Pegasus was installed as the first computer – reputed at the time to be the first computer of any kind in the North East of England.

 The University of Leeds had a Pegasus computer, run by Sandy Douglas.
-This was used, among other things, for a project to process the University's matriculation records.
+This was used, among other things, for a project to process the University's matriculation records and by the British Market Research Bureau to analyse National Readership Survey data.

 Other people who worked on the Pegasus included Hugh McGregor Ross and Donald B. Gillies.